THE MEASURE OF ELLA

 “Davis, hold the light.”

-Rich laid flat against the rail, hooking his foot on a stanchion and stretching for the boy.
+Rich lay flat against the rail, hooking his foot on a stanchion and stretching for the boy.
 “We’ve got you.”
-He grabbed on to Jake’s life vest, but the tether was taut and tangled and he couldn’t pull the boy up.
+He grabbed Jake’s life vest, but the tether was taut and tangled and he couldn’t pull the boy up.

 And then the storm let loose a downpour.
 Rain rattled on the deck so hard that it sounded like hail and the rigging banged against the mast, adding to the cacophony of the hardening wind and sea.